-1. Preparation for starting school - As a commuter institution, reliable transportation to school and all necessary childcare requirements should be arranged before the first day of class.
+- Preparation for starting school As a commuter institution, reliable transportation to school and all necessary childcare requirements should be arranged before the first day of class.
 The first week of school starts with a full workload, which includes homework and assignments.
-In fact, the entire first trimester can be very busy for the new student.

-Understanding and acceptance of workload - In addition to scheduled class time, students should plan to spend several hours each week on homework, practice and outside assignments.
-It is recommended that students spend roughly three hours per course credit each week outside of class studying.

-Adequate financial support to devote major time and energy to schoolwork - Students should be aware of the full cost of participating in their program and have the financial support necessary to pay tuition and other direct expenses (including books and equipment), as well as to cover living expenses such as rent, food, transportation and childcare.
+In fact, the entire first trimester can be very busy for the new student. - Understanding and acceptance of workload In addition to scheduled class time, students should plan to spend several hours each week on homework, practice and outside assignments.
+It is recommended that students spend roughly three hours per course credit each week outside of class studying. - Adequate financial support to devote major time and energy to schoolwork Students should be aware of the full cost of participating in their program and have the financial support necessary to pay tuition and other direct expenses (including books and equipment), as well as to cover living expenses such as rent, food, transportation, and childcare.
 If financial aid is needed, application should be made before enrollment.
 Financial aid is not guaranteed, and the student may be responsible for the entire cost of tuition and other expenses and fees.
-The schoolwork load will limit students' time and energy for additional work.

-Self-care - The College's programs are demanding on many levels and require that students deal with a certain amount of stress.
+The schoolwork load will limit students' time and energy for additional work. - Self-care The College's programs are demanding on many levels and require that students deal with a certain amount of stress.
 A commitment needs to be made to maintain optimal health and well-being.
-This may include such components as adequate sleep, diet, exercise and recreation; effective planning and use of time and energy; setting aside a quiet and undisturbed place for study at home; cultivating a personal support system and nurturing relationships; and seeking counseling, if needed.

-Personal and academic integrity - Students must uphold high standards of personal and academic integrity.
-Any form of cheating or plagiarism is unacceptable and contrary to the purpose of the College and will be dealt with severely.
-A student found cheating on an exam or assignment or submitting plagiarized work may be given a failing grade for the course and/or, in the sole discretion of the College, may be subject to further disciplinary action, which may include dismissal.
+This may include such components as adequate sleep, diet, exercise, and recreation; effective planning and use of time and energy; setting aside a quiet and undisturbed place for study at home; cultivating a personal support system and nurturing relationships; and seeking counseling, if needed. - Personal and academic integrity Students must uphold high standards of personal and academic integrity.
+Any form of cheating or plagiarism is unacceptable and contrary to the purpose of the College and will be dealt with severely (See Student Code of Conduct).
 Students are expected to be honest in their communications with others, to maintain confidentiality of personal information and to treat fellow students, instructors and staff with respect.